carloskyle/carloskyle/README.md

-### Olá, me chamo Carlos!
+### Hi, i'm Carlos!
-Aprendendo um pouco do mundo do desenvolvimento e CyberSecurity.
+Learning about the world of CyberSecurity and Development.

 <div>
   <a href="https://github.com/carloskyle">